AdityaKotari/AdityaKotari/README.md

  * [Twitter wordcloud](https://github.com/AdityaKotari/twitter-wordcloud): An Express web-app that fetches tweets and visualizes the most common words in a word cloud.
 ---
-You can find the demos hosted at Heroku with the links in the repos(apart from ADCLU).
+You can find links to the demos in the respective repos(apart from ADCLU).